 Non-segregation of trash

 The first stage of proper waste disposal, also the easiest to do, is segregation.
 This process helps to identify what junk is up for throwing away, saving, or reusing.
 The common problem that arises when waste is not segregated is the tedious process of sorting the scraps and the small chance of saving recyclable materials due to the deterioration of their quality.
 This practice also discharges individual responsibility to learn how to dispose of simple waste materials that are usually produced.
-While a Seattle junk removal company plays a significant role in segregating residential and commercial waste, it is still necessary for waste producers to make the effort.
+While junk removal company Evergreen plays a significant role in segregating residential and commercial waste, it is still necessary for waste producers to make the effort.

 The “use and throw” practice has evaded the concept of convenience in disposing of waste.
 This routine leads to mismanagement of the trash and adds to the problems of waste management authorities instead of focusing on how to lessen the junk and the effects on the environment.
 The result of irresponsible dumping of garbage is alarming: contamination in water, pollution in the air, poisoning of marines species, reduction in the productivity of the soil, and more.
 The more troubling part in the resolution of this improper waste handling habit is how to change the consciousness of waste producers.
 Only after realizing this concern will people understand the importance of proper waste management.